No Sweat Vegan

 Definitely!
 Since this recipe is perfect for bringing to Potlucks and BBQs, I've included instructions for how to make this recipe ahead.
 You can make this anywhere from several hours to 2 days in advance.
 The most important thing is to make sure that you keep the bacon bits and sunflower seeds separate from the rest of the salad so that they don't get mushy in the fridge.
 Just mix them in right before serving and you're good to go!

-• Spinach Avocado & Strawberry Salad
+Spinach Avocado & Strawberry Salad (Vegan & Oil-Free)

-• Vegan Potato Salad
+Creamy Vegan Potato Salad (Oil-Free!)

 📖 Recipe